getbraincloud/examples-unity/BCKart-Photon/README.md

 ## Known Issues

-- If the host leaves during gameplay, the match and lobby will be lost.
+- If the host leaves during gameplay, the match will be lost, all remaining users will return to the brainCloud Lobby.

 ---

 ## Getting Started

+Mac Users, you may need to run ** xattr -r -d com.apple.quarantine ./BCKart-Photon.app ** and accept its permissions since the app is unsigned.

 ### Requirements